OHI-Science/OHI-website/content/news/raster_to_terra.md

 all_fishing <- terra::app(effort_stack, fun = "sum", na.rm = TRUE)
 ```

-### Sea Level Rise
+In order to pair the trawling and dredging fishing effort with the 220 OHI regions, we extract the trawling and dredging points from the exclusive economic zone polygons that are associated with each region.
+- In `raster` and `terra`, we would use their respective functions both called `extract()`. `terra::extract()` allows for more flexibility in extracting the proportion of cells that fall within the polygons, if they are on the borders.
+However, our experience with these functions is that they are very slow to execute.
+- `exact_extractr::exact_extract()` offers _much_ faster processing speeds, but requires different syntax.
+This function allows the user different options for the output that range in complexity.
+For example, one can extract a list of dataframes, each of which contains the cell values and weight (coverage proportion) for one polygon.
+The user can then use those values and weights as they want.
+Alternatively, `exact_extractr()` can do a weighted calculation for us, with arguments that specfies a _weighted_ function and the data to use as weights.

+That about covers it for fishing effort rasters.
+You can find the complete script [here](https://github.com/OHI-Science/ohiprep_v2022/tree/gh-pages/globalprep/hab_prs_hd_subtidal_soft_bottom/v2022) on the OHI github repository for the 2022 assessment.
+Let's move on to tidal flats!

 ## Designing new workflows

 ### Tidal flat habitat (extent, trend, and condition)

 The 2022 OHI analysis decided to include tidal flat as a new habitat type.
+Tidal flat is defined as area where river and ocean sediments deposit mud or sand.
+An increase in tidal flat extent over time can imply that fresh water systems are decreasing in size (such as a river would if it downstream from a newly constructed dam), revealing more muddy sediment on the riverbanks.
+Additionally, countries may implement restoration efforts for tidal flats that decrease urban expansion into these zones, resulting in an increase in coverage.

+This new habitat will affect the following goals:
+- habitat subgoal of biodiversity
+- coastal protection
+- carbon storage

-This new habitat will affect the habitat subgoal of biodiversity, coastal protection goal, and carbon storage goal.
-We are also evaluating its potential as a resilience layer towards clean waters, by providing vital habitat for many filter feeding bivalves which have been shown to purify water such as oysters.
+We are also evaluating its potential as a resilience layer towards the clean waters goal by assessing vital habitat for many filter feeding bivalves which have been shown to purify water.

 #### Data exploration